Nanshan, Shenzhen

 Nanshan District (南山区 (Nánshān Qū); Cantonese Jyutping: Naam4 Saan1 Keoi1) is one of the nine districts comprising the city of Shenzhen in Guangdong province, China.
 It encompasses the southwest area of the Shenzhen Special Economic Zone, with a population of 1.08 million.
-In 2022, the district of Nanshan's local GDP output exceeded 800 billion Chinese Yuan or 111 billion US dollars, an economy slightly larger than that of Cuba or Oman.
+In 2025, the district of Nanshan's local GDP output exceeded 1,000 billion Chinese Yuan or 143.7 billion US dollars, an economy slightly larger than that of Uzbekistan or Bulgaria.
 The region has an established tourism industry and is home to several sightseeing locations, as well as multiple seaside parks such as the Shenzhen Bay Park and the Shenzhen Talent Park.
 Its tallest building is the 393 m China Resources Headquarters.

 It is known for being the home of Shenzhen High-Tech Industrial Park, which comprises some of China's largest technology companies and the establishments of well-known international companies, as well as being the nation's richest district of a city-level municipality.
 The district has some of the most expensive neighbourhoods in China in terms of real estate prices.